 Fall is a great time to have your students use their five senses to explore the world around them and document their findings.
 Take your students on a fall walk and have them talk about what they see and draw a picture of it.
 I always have a fall word bank, so my students can add writing to their pictures.
 Kids love science experiments.
 So put on your lab coat and protective eyewear, and become the scientist you were meant to be.
 Your kids will love it!

-Below is a link to a super science experiment you can do with your kids.
+Here is a super science experiment you can do with your kids.
 I know it’s tempting to simply show the video to your students.
 But…It’s always better when you do the experiment live, in front of them.
 Use the video to teach yourself how to do the experiment.